 So you spilled your coffee?
-Don't worry.
-Here's how to remove coffee stains – from five common surfaces.
-This post will help you clean coffee stains from clothes, carpet, upholstery, coffee mugs, and teeth.
-These 15 methods to quickly take care of those brown coffee spots.
+Don’t worry.
+Here’s how to remove coffee stains – from five common surfaces.
+This post will help you clean coffee stains from clothes, carpets, upholstery, coffee mugs, and teeth.
+These 15 methods quickly take care of those brown coffee spots.

 With too many things to do (and not enough time to do it) we’re going to spill some coffee now and then.
 So how do you deal with unfortunate coffee stains?

 Here are a few tips and tricks to make that caffeinated discoloration disappear from many of the most common problem areas.

 1. How to Remove Coffee Stains from Your Clothing

 It happens to the best of us, a coffee spills right down the front of your white shirt.
 And usually, it’s the first thing in the morning.
 Thankfully, you can still salvage your outfit.

 Try any one of these easy ways to clean coffee stains on your clothing.

 For most machine-washable clothing, rubbing some liquid laundry detergent into the stain with cold water will help to lift the coffee color out of the fabric.

 For more stubborn stains, let the detergent sit on the fabric for a few minutes (between three and five depending on the intensity of the stain).
 Just be careful not to let it dry, or you’ll have two stains to worry about.

 It sounds unconventional, and even a little silly, but pouring salt on a coffee stain actually works, according to the Mr. Coffee blog.
 This actually makes quite a bit of sense.